This entry was posted

-3 Responses to “Limited Bank Debt Deal Would Help Bailout Exit, says OECD Economist”
+3 replies on “Limited Bank Debt Deal Would Help Bailout Exit, says OECD Economist”

 Very nice of him but he does say this: